Is the Seiko Presage SARX017 one of the best everyday watches no one has ever heard of?

 In a nutshell, most probably but first, a little bit of history.
 Introduced sometime before 2010, the Seiko Presage SARX017 is a JDM (Japan Domestic Market) model which should make it a bit rarer (and cooler) than the current crop of Seiko Presage models you can find at any Seiko dealer.
 Not only that, the SARX017 was discontinued during the first quarter of 2017.
 Consequently, there are only two popular ways for you to get one in 2018.

 First of all, one can look for a used SARX017 or search for a NOS (new old stock) unit.
-A quick search at the time of writing shows that there are several units on sale from RM1,600-2,150.
-This exact Seiko Presage SARX017 here cost me roughly RM1,100 in 2014.
+On the other hand, this exact Seiko Presage SARX017 here cost me roughly RM1,500 in 2014.
 Yes, this is my Seiko Presage SARX017.
 The relatively low price was probably due to the fact that I got it in Japan – you know, tax reliefs for tourists and all.